- Home /

 If you are a survivor of childhood abuse or trauma the Blue Knot Foundation provides support on 1300 657 380.

-Workplace sexual harassment may also be classed as workplace bullying and may be dealt with by the workplace safety authority in your state or territory.
+Workplace sexual harassment may also be classed as workplace bullying and may be dealt with by the workplace safety authority in your state or territory

 Can I represent myself, or do I need a sexual harassment lawyer?

-It is possible to legally represent yourself when making a claim however, doing so successfully will likely require a thorough understanding of the law, your legal rights and entitlements, and a commitment to actively pursue the case to move it forward.
+It is possible to legally represent yourself when making a sexual harassment at work compensation claim however, doing so successfully will likely require a thorough understanding of the law, your legal rights and entitlements, and a commitment to actively pursuing the case to move it forward.

 Why trust Shine to be my sexual harassment lawyers?

-We have helped thousands of Australians right wrong and access more than $1 billion per year in entitlements and compensation through our expert services.
+At Shine Lawyers, we put you first.
+We’ve been standing up for the rights of every day Australians for over 45 years.
+We have helped thousands of Australians right wrong and access more than $1 billion per yearin entitlements and compensation through our expert services.

 95% of the cases we represent are settled without the stress of going to court.